giannisalinetti/oadp-minio-demo/README.md

 The purpose of this demo is purely to showcase the features of OADP using a simple backend during labs and workshops.

+[OADP](https://github.com/konveyor/oadp-operator) (OpenShift APIs for Data Protection) is an operator that Red Hat has created to create backup and restore APIs in the OpenShift cluster.
+OADP is based on Velero.

+[MinIO](https://github.com/minio/minio) is a High Performance Object Storage which is API compatible with Amazon S3 cloud storage service.

 ## Install OADP from the OpenShift Console
 Install the OADP Operator from the Openshift's OperatorHub.
 Search for the operator using keywords like `oadp` or `velero`